 “In many situations, the need for care will creep up on a family.”

 “Suddenly, people realize they have assumed duties that take up more and more of their time and take a toll on their lives.”Chris Orestis, senior health-care advocate and CEO of Life Care Funding

 Over the years, he says, he has seen these family members gravitate naturally to roles that fall into several stereotypes.

-• Bookkeeper – This person focuses on the financial aspects, trying to determine what assets or insurance policies are available to help with the costs of care.
+• Bookkeeper – This person focuses on the financial aspects, determining what assets or insurance policies are available to help with the costs of care.

-• Denier – This person is not able to accept or admit that the loved one, or they themselves, need care.
+• Denier – This person cannot accept or admit that the loved one, or they themselves, need care.